maherb4/axway-open-docs/content/en/docs/apim_relnotes/20210530_apimgr_relnotes.md

 ### Antivirus filters

 In the [January 2020](/docs/apim_relnotes/20200130_apimgr_relnotes/) update, we announced the deprecation of all the Antivirus filters in API Gateway.
-This is a reminder that in July 2021 we will remove the Antivirus filters from API Gateway.
+This is a reminder that in August 2021 we will remove the Antivirus filters from API Gateway.
 So, we recommend you to use the API Gateway's ICAP capability, which allows the gateway to integrate with ICAP capable external virus scanners.

 ### Packet Sniffing